-(9) SCU will provide appropriate competency training through a Registered Training Organisation (RTO) to all maintenance employees required to complete electrical works, e.g., test and tag of electrical equipment, low voltage rescue.
+(7) SCU will provide appropriate competency training through a Registered Training Organisation (RTO) to all maintenance employees required to complete electrical works, e.g., test and tag of electrical equipment, perform low voltage rescue.

-(10) All trade workers shall receive training in the isolation and lockout procedures for each area of work undertaken by them in SCU.
+(8) All trade workers shall receive training in the isolation and lockout procedures.

-(11) All contractors and sub-contractors who engage in the repair and maintenance of hazardous equipment or energy systems must be trained in lockout procedures and instructed on the SCU requirements.
+(9) All contractors and sub-contractors who engage in the repair and maintenance of hazardous equipment or energy systems must be trained in lockout procedures and instructed on the SCU requirements.

-(12) Contractors engaged by SCU to undertake electrical works must meet the relevant licensing requirements and evidence the same prior to commencement of works.
+(10) Contractors engaged by SCU to undertake electrical works must meet the relevant licensing requirements and provide evidence of the same prior to commencement of work.